 (As ever, each link here pops open as a new screen, so you can take a look, close it, and you should end up back here.)

-There's plenty to watch and be entertained by.
-At the moment it's almost an embarrassment of riches even just with shows I've already written about on recent Fridays.
+plenty to watch and be entertained by.
+At the moment it's almost an

+The most recent bit of fun and puzzlement with the series, though, have been various reports of right-leaning fans flipping out upon realizing what pretty much any rational person knew from the get-go: Homelander's the central villain of the piece.
 Extremely dangerous, powerful narcissist who realized he gets even more popular with a given demographic the more he self-aggrandizes, talks about violent resolutions to conflicts, and runs un-apologetically roughshod over anyone in his path -- it all seems oddly familiar, doesn't it?

 FX/Hulu: The Old Man (Thursday nights on FX, on Hulu the following day).
 I enjoyed the heck out of the first two episodes last week, and am looking forward to this week's.
 Jeff Bridges and John Lithgow head a solid cast.
 This includes flashback scene performances by Bill Heck and Christopher Redman as Bridges and Lithgow's characters, respectively, 30 years ago; Heck's gotten Bridges' mannerisms down, and Redman does a superb job of Lithgow's cadence.
 While at the time I didn't have much more to go on than the trailer, I first mentioned it back on the 10th.
 This first season will be seven episodes, so after this week we'll still have four to go.